python-microservices/microservices-scaffold/README.md

 https://microservices-scaffold.readthedocs.io/en/latest/

 # Docker
-You can dockerize this microservice wit this steps:
+You can dockerize this microservice with these steps:
 * Create and push the image

     docker build -t films -f Dockerfile .